SyncfusionExamples/How-to-create-and-dynamically-update-target-line-for-.NET-MAUI-Cartesian-Chart/README.md

 }
  ```

 **Step 4:** The second column of the grid layout contains a VerticalStackLayout with a Slider and an Entry box, allowing the user to change the annotation value dynamically.
+The Entry_TextChanged event validates input, ensuring values stay within the bounds defined by the Y_Axis.

 **XAML**